-3) Powerflex Shooting Line: RIO's floating Powerflex shooting line is built with a slick XS Technology coating that floats high and ensures the longest of casts.
+3) Powerflex Max Shooting Line: RIO's floating Powerflex Max shooting line is built with a radical new coating technology that floats high, is extremely tough, and shoots like crazy, ensuring the very longest of casts.
 A large welded loop in the front end makes it easy for anglers to switch heads, and a loop in the rear end makes it simple to attach to backing.
 A range of diameters ensures there is a size for each head on the market.

-0.024" Orange 25 lb 0.035" Blue 30 lb 0.030" Green 25 lb 0.040" Yellow 35 lb
+0.024" Orange 25 lb 0.035" Blue 30 lb 0.030'' Green 25 lb 0.040" Yellow 35 lb

-SlickShooter: SlickShooter is a super-hard, slick finish oval-shaped nylon shooting line, with no memory after being stretched and an extremely low coefficient of friction for long distance casts.
+4) SlickShooter: SlickShooter is a super-hard, slick finish oval-shaped nylon shooting line, with no memory after being stretched and an extremely low coefficient of friction for long distance casts.
 Four sizes are available: